MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/locking.md

 *nbytes*<br/>
 Number of bytes to lock.

-## Return Value
+## Return value

 **_locking** returns 0 if successful.
-A return value of -1 indicates failure, in which case [errno](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md) is set to one of the following values.
+A return value of -1 indicates failure, in which case [errno](../errno-doserrno-sys-errlist-and-sys-nerr.md) is set to one of the following values.

 |errno value|Condition|
 |-|-|